beetbox/beets/docs/plugins/kodiupdate.rst

 will notify Kodi to scan your entire music library after any changes to the beets database.
 For importing albums into large music libraries you may prefer to have Kodi only scan the directory where each album was imported.
-To enable this behavior, add a `source` setting, which reflects the Kodi `Music` source found in Kodi's sources.xml file, and a `library` setting, which indicates exactly how much of the beets library album path should be removed before appending the remaining portion to the `source`:
+To enable this behavior, add a `kodi_dir` setting, which reflects the Kodi `Music` directory found in Kodi's sources.xml file, and a `library` setting, which indicates exactly how much of the beets library album path should be removed before appending the remaining portion to the `kodi_dir`:

     kodi:
         host: localhost
         port: 8080
         user: kodi
         pwd: kodi
-        source: nfs://myserver.local/music/library/
+        kodi_dir: nfs://myserver.local/music/library/
         library: /home/music/library/

-`source` should be the Kodi Music source found in .kodi/userdata/sources.xml.
+`kodi_dir` should be the Kodi Music path found in .kodi/userdata/sources.xml.
 `library` should be the path to your beets library.

-With this configuration, after every album import, the `library` path is stripped from the imported album's path and the remaining part is added to the `source`.
+With this configuration, after every album import, the `library` path is stripped from the imported album's path and the remaining part is added to the `kodi_dir`.
 Kodi is then asked to scan the resulting directory.

 To use the ``kodiupdate`` plugin you need to install the `requests`_ library with::